wombleton/gitlaw-nz/acts/P/Plumbers, Gasfitters, and Drainlayers Act 2006.md

     *   (d) allows a certificate of registration or a licence to be used by any other person for the purpose of enabling that other person to do any sanitary plumbing, gasfitting, or drainlaying in breach of [Part 1][3].

+    Section 122: amended, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 123 Offences to engage in work in breach of sections 8 to 10 and to employ person to do work in breach of those sections

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who does, or assists in doing, any---
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who does, or assists in doing, any---

     *   (a) sanitary plumbing in breach of [section 8][12]; or

     *   (b) drainlaying in breach of [section 10][14].

-    (2) Every person commits an offence and is liable on summary conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate, who does, or assists in doing, any gasfitting in breach of [section 9][13].
+    (2) Every person commits an offence and is liable on conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate, who does, or assists in doing, any gasfitting in breach of [section 9][13].

-    (3) Every person who employs any person under a contract of service to do, or assist in doing, any sanitary plumbing or drainlaying in breach of [section 8][12] or [10][14] commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (3) Every person who employs any person under a contract of service to do, or assist in doing, any sanitary plumbing or drainlaying in breach of [section 8][12] or [10][14] commits an offence and is liable on conviction to a fine not exceeding $10,000\.

-    (4) Every person who employs any person under a contract of service to do, or assist in doing, any gasfitting in breach of [section 9][13] commits an offence and is liable on summary conviction to a fine not exceeding $10,000 in the case of an individual, or $25,000 in the case of a body corporate.
+    (4) Every person who employs any person under a contract of service to do, or assist in doing, any gasfitting in breach of [section 9][13] commits an offence and is liable on conviction to a fine not exceeding $10,000 in the case of an individual, or $25,000 in the case of a body corporate.

+    Section 123(1): amended, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 123(2): amended, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 123(3): amended, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 123(4): amended, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 124 Offence to fail to comply with condition of employer licence

-*   Every person who, being the holder of an employer licence, fails to comply with any condition of that licence commits an offence and is liable on summary conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate.
+*   Every person who, being the holder of an employer licence, fails to comply with any condition of that licence commits an offence and is liable on conviction to a fine not exceeding $50,000 in the case of an individual, or $250,000 in the case of a body corporate.

+    Section 124: amended, on 1 July 2013, by [section 413][264] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 125 Other offences

-*   (1) Every person commits an offence and is liable on summary conviction to a fine not exceeding $10,000 who---
+*   (1) Every person commits an offence and is liable on conviction to a fine not exceeding $10,000 who---

     *   (a) intentionally or negligently does or causes or permits to be done any sanitary plumbing or drainlaying in a manner that is dangerous to life; or